amralieg/databricks-delta-sharing-utils/README.md

 # Databricks Delta Sharing Utils

 Databricks Delta Sharing utils includes set of python notebooks that makes it very easy to sync tables shared using Delta Sharing protocol on Databricks platform.
+The utils support the following sync types:

+1- Mount table locally at the recipient side to mirror tables at the provider side

+2- Mount table locally at the recipient side as managed **full replica** table of the tables at the provider side

+3- Mount table locally at the recipient side as managed **incremental replica** table of the tables at the provider side

 ## How it works